Training Artificial Intelligence with Real Heart: Legitimize, Confirm, Reinforce

 • Agile generates small chunks of production-ready functionality at a regular pace.

 To keep all processes operating at full speed, allow each of these phases to run independently and concurrently over time.
-Each phase generates a queue of work for the next — user-entered design creates a queue of experiments and experimentation creates a queue of user-vetted, de-risked features for implementation.
+Each phase generates a queue of work for the next.
+User-entered design creates a queue of experiments.
+At the same time, experimentation creates a queue of user-vetted, de-risked features for implementation.

 With a never-ending list of to-dos in all three work streams, the program will operate at full efficiency.
 And innovative, user-centered features will flow like clockwork into your products and experiences.